5 Stages in a Man’s Life Testimonies

 Albertus Liebenberg

-The course has been life giving to my relationship with my father as I have grown to understand him better and respect him for the big step up he has made from growing up without a life giving father figure.
+The course has also been life giving to my relationship with my father as I have grown to understand him better and respect him for the big step up he has made from growing up without a life giving father figure.
 It has encouraged me to use the base my father has given me to become an even better equipped man.
 Ultimately, the biggest blessing of this course was to gain a better understanding of how God designed masculinity and how to give proper expression to it.

 Garrick Bach